-After the release, that feature of adding answers didn’t become any popular.
-We’d better off spending time on core things like integrations or improved stability.
+After the release, that feature of adding answers didn’t become popular.
+We’d be better off spending time on core things like integrations or improved stability.

-After all, it took us the whole 2017 year to go from unstable Slack bot with a crappy web interface to a working product with a nice web app.
+After all, it took us the whole of 2017 year to go from an unstable Slack bot with a crappy web interface to a working product with a nice web app.

 Everything takes time, especially in SaaS.
 So, we learned valuable lessons.